istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 In addition to that, you loose monitoring of access to external services and cannot apply Istio features on traffic to external services.

-The third approach directs the traffic through the Istio sidecar proxy, however it allows access to any service on any ports that have no HTTP service inside the mesh and no service entry defined.
+The third approach directs the traffic through the Istio sidecar proxy but it allows access to any service on any ports that have no HTTP service inside the mesh and no service entry defined.
 With this approach, like with the previous one, you cannot monitor access to external services.
 The advantage of this approach is that you don't need to know which IP ranges are external to the cluster.
 Additionally, you can easily switch to the first approach